 \section{Limitations}

 Though our method shows competitive performance in different layout generation tasks, it has several limitations: the current definition of objects as a collection of bounding box features and labels is not the most precise representation for a 3D setting, and gaining a good understanding of 3D features can potentially improve upon this aspect.
 In addition, \algorithm still requires a model retrieving strategy to compose the final 3D scene configuration.
-In the future we want to investigate the use of a strong 3D shape priors (e.g. in the form of a point cloud or mesh encoder) and integrating mesh and texture synthesis capabilities, similar to SceneTex~\cite{Chen23arxiv-scenetex}, to enhance realism.
-Finally, we also plan to investigate how to remove the need for separate models per room.
+In the future we want to investigate the use of strong 3D shape priors (in the form of a point cloud or mesh encoder) and integrating mesh and texture synthesis capabilities such as SceneTex~\cite{Chen23arxiv-scenetex}, to enhance realism.